lunayuehuang/Mse544-CustomVision/README.md

 ```
 %pip install azure-cognitiveservices-vision-customvision sklearn scikit-image
 ```
-The main purpose of this notebook is be able to creat import pre-labelled images to Azure Custom Vision.
-We need to read the image path, labeled object and its location in the images (coordinates for the left bottom corner), and its width and height into a data frame which Custom Vision API will loop through and uplode the images and annotations.
+The main purpose of this notebook is be able to upload pre-labeled images to Azure Custom Vision.
+We need to read the image path, labeled object and  location and the size of labels in the images (coordinates for the left bottom corner and the width and height) into a data frame, the we will use loop through the datam use Custom Vision API to upload the images and annotations.

 #### Helper Classes